QChem-pnk/HeisHam/README.md

  ( whatever the unit : cm−1, meV, . . . )
 ```

-Input files for all the systems in the homework are named
-s1 to s10.
-Input files for all the systems in the Winter
+Input files for different systems are included in the inp directory.
-School presentation are also included, a1 to a10.